jimz011/homekit-infused/docs/addon_list.md

 - [Thanks](thanks.md)

 # Legacy Addons List
-*Updated 18/04/2021
+*Updated 20/04/2021

 ### Select an addon below, each addon has an image and documentation on how to install.
 *note: the addons on this page are specifically written to work with the HKI 3.x.x framework.
-They might or might not work with v4.
+They may or may not work with HKI 4.x.x.
 *note: None of the custom cards/addons that you will need to download through HACS are created by me and ALL the [credit](thanks.md) should go to their original creators!!!

 #### Buttons